 How to make the sweet shortcrust pastry case

-Next, add the icing sugar (50g), egg and 1 teaspoon vanilla essence and mix together to form a dough.
+Next, add the icing sugar, egg and vanilla essence and mix together to form a dough.
 If you are preparing the pastry in warm or hot weather then it is a good idea to first add only the egg yolk, and then add some or all of the egg white if more liquid is needed.
 If the dough still seems to be too dry then add a little water.
 Wrap the dough in cling film and place in the fridge for about 30 minutes or so.

 Roll out and line a 20cm diameter flan dish (ideally a non-stick loose bottomed dish) and place in the fridge until ready to use.
 The pastry case can be made ahead of the remainder of the frangipane.
 It can be covered with cling film and stored in the fridge for a day, or can be frozen.